outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - root causes can be addressed as a prevention method, like:
           - the reason mutations occur more frequently for a gene structure (like a gene type, pattern, or set), such as gene position in relation to another structure
           - the host system's inability to prevent malicious interactivity/cascading of mutations that protect mutability & promote additional mutations
+          - lack of a substance structure that would prevent or reverse these mutations, or particularly damaging subsets of mutations that enable the others
+          - whether signals that enable/activate cancer cells can be routed where mutations are needed
       - examine what mutations almost never occur & determine the cause of mutation frequency (at a certain position on chromosomes, protein folds, relative position to gene types, or other structures on different interaction levels)
       - simulate whether changing position of genes reduces the frequency of mutations of those genes, if position is a variable to the mutation frequency
+        - ultimately it should be possible by analyzing components like structures/functionality as combinable attack vectors, to calculate what diseases are possible/probable & will happen given a genome, their metadata like frequency & degree of impact on the host, and the substances/processes/stressors that can prevent or neutralize them
+        - genomic data can be enhanced with data from output system & interaction structures

   - interim functions to build:
     - derive definition routes on various interfaces from a definition